-I no longer lecture from my book to later test whether students can reproduce parts of it through a written or oral exam (tests that they will all fail a few months later).
+I no longer lecture from my book to later test whether students can reproduce parts of it through a written or oral exam (tests that most will fail a few months later).
 Instead, I am experimenting with a setup that stimulates more and better critical thinking.
 With so much opinionated information published in blogs and such, it is becoming increasingly important for students to make up their own minds on what actually makes sense and nonsense:

 - Why are people claiming that centralized solutions are something we don’t want?